reemhd/reemhd/README.md

 Hi!
 I'm Reem.
-I have a innate curiosity of how things work and how they're interconnected 🔗
+I have am innate curiosity of how things work and how they're interconnected 🔗

 🔭 I'm currently working as a backend developer at Nestegg whose mission is to democratise access to affordable loans through reliable lending solutions.
 Tech Stack: Node.js, PostgreSQL and AWS